 Keshi Yena is regarded as the national dish of Aruba.
 This large ball of cheese is stuffed with chicken (but sometimes other types of meat too), and is a real comfort food.

 Our recommendation is to try out the prawn starters that appear on menus up and down the island.
-Freshly caught and often cooked with coconut water, they’re a real treat for the taste buds.
+Freshly caught and often cooked with coconut water, they’re a real treat!

 For desert, you must try Pan Bollo.
-This traditional Aruban delicacy is bread pudding often served with run (what else!) and ice cream.
+This traditional Aruban delicacy is bread pudding often served with rum (what else!) and ice cream.
 It’s delicious.

 Jamaica’s national food, ackee and saltfish, combines the national fruit of Jamaica (ackee) with salted cod.
 It’s a popular dish that famous Jamaican sprinter Usain Bolt has said he often eats for breakfast!

 This type of cooking is native to Jamaica and the spicy cooking style may have been invented by slaves who escaped into Jamaica’s wilderness and invented it as they cooked over wood fires.

 For something sweet, try Grater cake – a delicious cake made from grated coconut!
 While to drink, Jamaica’s very-own Red Stripe lager is popular on the island (and around the world), whilst rum cocktails are made up and down the island with a variety of fresh fruit.

-Aruba vs Jamaica: Which should you choose?
+Aruba vs Jamaica: Which Is The Better Choice?

 Both Aruba and Jamaica are great places to visit for a beach-orientated vacation, with each island home to beautiful white sandy stretches of coastline, and some stunning snorkeling spots.